datanav/docs/configuration.rst

    * - ``batch_size``
      - Integer
      - The maximum number of entities to accumulate before posting.
-Note that the remainder of the internal buffe is flushed and posted at the end of a pipe task even if the number of entities is less than this number.
+Note that the remainder of the internal buffer is flushed and posted at the end of a pipe task even if the number of entities is less than this number.
      - 1000
      -